🚀 Russian Recommended Learning Material

 Here’s our selection of original Russian series:

-Recommended Russian Teachers
+Recommended Teachers

+In general you can book lessons with any teacher on iTalki.
 Just book five lessons so the teacher has an incentive to try out a new app.
+In the first lesson you find common interests and try to record a few phrases and share them.